ChrisForsythQA/Qa-test/README.md

   Given: the vending machine is set a X tempature
   When: the temperture goes below X
   Then: a warniing notification will be sent

+  When: the temperture goes above X
+  Then: a warniing notification will be sent

 o The machine develops a fault.

-  When: I put in british currency
-  Then: I am allowed to make a purchase from the machine

-  When: I put in euro coins
-  Then: I am allowed to make a purchase from the machine

-  When: I put in currency that is not accepted
-  Then: the coins are returned to the user

-Questions:
+  Given: the vending machine develops a fault
+  When: a warniing notification is sent
+  Then: the correct fault will be reported

+Questions: Can example faults be provided (error codes, notifications messages etc)?